William Émard

 William Émard (born 17 March 2000) is a Canadian artistic gymnast.
 He represented Canada at the 2024 Olympic Games.
-At the 2021 World Championships, he finished eighth in the all-around final, marking the best result for a Canadian male gymnast in World Championship history.
+He is the 2026 Pan American champion on rings.
+He was part of the gold medal-winning team at the 2026 Pan American Championships and the silver medal-winning team at the 2025 World University Games.

-Senior career
+Gymnastics career

-2018
+2018–2021

 Émard joined the senior Canadian national team in 2018.
-However, his early career was met with adversity in injury form.
-At the 2018 Pacific Rim Championships he injured himself during warm up and then spent several months in recovery for a knee injury and a labrum tear in the shoulder.
+However, his early career was plagued by injuries.
+At the 2018 Pacific Rim Championships, he injured himself during warm-up and then spent several months in recovery for a knee injury and a labrum tear in the shoulder.

-2019–2020

-Émard competed at the Paris Challenge Cup in September where he qualified to the event finals on floor exercise, rings, and vault.
-The following month he competed at the 2019 World Championships where he helped Canada finish 17th as a team during qualifications.
-Throughout 2019 and 2020 Émard had been suffering from a knee injury that kept him limited in his training.
+Émard competed at the 2019 Paris Challenge Cup where he qualified to the event finals on floor exercise, rings, and vault.
+The following month he competed at the 2019 World Championships where he helped Canada finish seventeenth as a team during qualifications.
+Throughout 2019 and 2020, Émard had been suffering from a knee injury that kept him limited in his training.